jonoalderson/edge-images/readme.md

   - _Cloudflare_, with the 'Image resizing' feature enabled; requires a _Business_ or _Enterprise_ account.
   - _Accelerated Domains_, with the 'Image resizing' feature enabled.

+# Integrations
+- **Yoast SEO**: Automatically transforms images in meta tags (e.g., `og:image` and similar), schema.org JSON-LD output (currently for the 'primary image of page' property only), and XML sitemaps.

 # Customization
 The plugin automatically converts WordPress' native image sizes, and any sizes registerd via `add_image_size()`.
 However, more fine-grained control can be achieved by registering custom sizes and definitions using the `edge_images_sizes` filter.